Composing posts

 Paste textFreeform text — release notes, an announcement, anything.

-From your contentPick up to 6 items from your Yaplet library — products, help articles, docs pages and news, mixing allowed.
+From your contentPick up to 6 items from this brand's own content — products, help articles, docs pages and web pages, mixing allowed.

-Below the tabs you can add AI instructions for this post (a per-post steer — your standing brand voice lives on the brand) and an optional Angle: a ready-made take like tip, FAQ answer, use-case story, feature spotlight, myth-bust, behind-the-scenes or audience question.
+Below the tabs you can add AI instructions for this post (a per-post steer — the brand's standing voice lives at Brand → Brand settings → Social) and an optional Angle: a ready-made take like tip, FAQ answer, use-case story, feature spotlight, myth-bust, behind-the-scenes or audience question.

 Switching source tabs clears everything the previous tab produced — the source defines the post.